pegaltier/awesome-utils-dev/utils-all/utils-trade-strat.md

 - https://youtu.be/HHQxkSWmGa0 Correct Way to Trade Mean Reversion Strategies ***
 - https://youtu.be/eK2yatANcNU Mean Reversion Trading Strategy Clearly Explained! ***
 - https://youtu.be/jAI6s1WuEus Mean Reversion Trading Strategy for a High Win Rate (includes FREE CODE!) ***
+- https://youtu.be/GyikfniCLqU Proof WILLIAMS % R is Reliable when used like this

 ## TODO: ORGANIZE: MOMENTUM / TREND
 - https://youtu.be/sDIjt5ZqR-c Navigating Market Trends with Moving Average Envelope ***
 - https://youtu.be/4rn1vw3kGuU ADX DMI Day Trading Strategy | How To Use The ADX Indicator ***
 - https://youtu.be/4zQ9ArQXlS8 RSI and ADX indicator - Best Indicator Combination? ***
+- https://youtu.be/JnVFdI57j8s The Simplest Crypto Strategy for RUNE, BTC, & ETH That Works! ***
 - https://youtu.be/O0I1XMgVDg8 Secrets to Trend Trading with the ADX and Price Action
 - https://youtu.be/rhgdAtacLeY How to code DMI and ADX | PineScript TradingView Code along Tutorial **
 - https://youtu.be/ptykBg1WpDg MFI Money Flow Index Strategy Backtested Tradingview Pine Script **